iyifr/iyi/src/content/blog/How to travel through time.md

 ---
 title: 'How to travel through time'
 description:
-  "If you figured out how to keep a log of all the data in the universe, and kept snapshots of it everytime this data changed, you would become able observe the flow of time like a stack and insert yourself at some arbitrary snapshot you want to inhabit.
+  "If you had all snapshots of the universe at all possible points in time, you would be able see time like a stack of snapshots of universe data and insert yourself at some arbitrary snapshot you want to inhabit.
 "
 pubDate:  '5 March 2024'
 updatedDate: '27 July 2024'